Firing of Gallant harms Israeli security, but less than if it happened earlier in war - comment

 How can this be the government’s policy when around 12,000 soldiers have been wounded and 900 killed, and the IDF is desperate to replace them lest the borders be left under-guarded and the country left open to another future invasion?

-Will anyone in the government, without Gallant, resist the Haredi exemption which so obviously undermines the country’s national security goals regarding Gaza and the many borders which need to be guarded?
+Will anyone in the government, without Gallant, resist the haredi exemption that so obviously undermines the country’s national security goals regarding Gaza and the many borders that need to be guarded?

 How will these military means be properly balanced in such a way as to avoid unnecessary new large conflicts, while being tough enough to actually prevent rearmament?

-Through all of this, who will maintain US backing and trust in the government when it is well-known that the Biden administration has no trust in Netanyahu, or his close lieutenants who are unwilling to ever contradict him?
+Through all of this, who will maintain US backing and trust in the government when it is known that the Biden administration has no trust in Netanyahu or his close lieutenants who are unwilling to ever contradict him?
 Will the loss of Gallant as the most trustworthy interlocutor lead to less American support in defending against Iran and in providing weapons to fight Hezbollah and Hamas?

 Stay updated with the latest news!